richiemikke/celo-dao-tutorial/README.md

 ```

-First, we declared our license and the solidity version.
+First, we declared a license and the solidity version.

 ```solidity
 contract CELODAO {